-- Add Events

-- Event Types

-- Custom Event Types

-- JIRA Software Sprints If your team is using JIRA Softwareto plan their work, you can also embed your Sprints inside your Team Calendar.
-This helps you see the duration of your sprint and how your team's availability or other team events could impact the sprint.
+- Add Events - Event Types - Custom Event Types - JIRA Software SprintsIf your team is using JIRA Softwareto plan their work, you can also embed your Sprints inside your Team Calendar.
+This helps you see the duration of your sprint and how your team's availability or other team events could impact the sprint. - JIRA Project Releases JIRA versions help you define a release for your projects.
+You can embed and visualize your JIRA project versions to see how your releases are progressing.